bshetti/portworx-blog/db_cost_aws-bs.md

 Because EKS clusters are a combination of multiple components, the EKS cluster in this configuration is made up of EC2 isntances and  EBS storage (volumes).

 Portworx adds volumes to help support the installation of a database, hence the cost of EBS storage is $3.58/day.
-This consists of 9 volumes, 6 of which are configured by Portworx, and 3 are baseline EKS cluster volumes.
+This consists of 9 volumes, 6 of which are configured by Portworx, and 3 are root volumes for EKS cluster nodes.

 Let's review the breakdown of the volume costs.